anoumana/blockchain-notary-service/README.md

 - Launch the application by running npm start

+### Testing your project
 - To Test, use curl or postman

+- To add new message request to mempool, POST  localhost:8000/requestValidation with form-data key:address  and value:"put your wallet address here"

+Response - The response will contain: walletAddress, requestTimeStamp, message and validationWindow Message format = [walletAddress]:[timeStamp]:starRegistry The request has a limited validation window of five minutes.
+When re-submitting within validation window, the validation window will reduce until it expires.

+- To validate the message at mempool added by the previous api, POST  localhost:8000/message-signature/validate with form-data key:address  and value:"put your wallet address here" key:signature  and value:"put the signature created for your message with your wallet address here"

+Response - If submitted within 5 mins window after sending /requestValidation api and if the signature is valid, you get a valid response back and the address will be stored as a valid address.
+Only after the address is validated using the signature, you will be able to add new star block.

 - To add new star block, POST  localhost:8000/block with "Content-Type":"application/json" and pass the post body as a raw json
 ```